Putnam US Value Equity

 Performance detractors

-ConocoPhillips – An overweight position detracted.
-Concerns over near-term commodity prices weighed on shares.
+Freeport-McMoRoan — An overweight position detracted.
+Concerns over the health of China’s economy has weighed on commodity prices and producers.

 Total gross returns: